Bless the work of our hands...

-Having been in the thick of parenthood for the last ten years, Bryan has not been able to travel as often as he would like.
+Having been in the thick of parenthood, Bryan has not been able to travel as often as he would like.
 But he is still in touch with several of the young boys, now young men, that he met on that initial trip to Kenya.

 “It doesn’t take much.

 You can have a lasting impact that really helps kids, that gives them hope that there's someone who cares about them,” said Bryan.

 Bryan and Eraina want to instill this value in their children and have found creative ways to get them involved in Orphan Outreach.